Almost an Actress: Plot

-Susie (Louise Fazenda) turns down Lee's (Lee Morris) offer of love, planning instead to become a famous actress.
+Susie turns down Lee's offer of love, planning instead to become a famous actress.
 The director of a film team engages Susie to star in an exciting serial after his leading lady's false teeth break, but chaos ensues.
 Susie's brother Benny sees her being menaced by a villain who is preparing to burn her alive, not realizing they are just making a movie.
 He alerts the fire department, who create a deluge on the set with their hoses.
 The director finally manages to chase the firemen away.

 Later, while filming a scene on a beach, Susie is almost drowned accidentally when the film crew leaves her tied up in a rising tide.
 Her boyfriend rescues her just in time, and Susie decides to marry him and give up acting forever.
 Realizing how dangerous filmmaking can be, she exclaims "Never again!" as she falls into her beau's arms.